vectordotdev/vector/changelog.d/21939_log_to_metric_tags_expansion.feature.md

-The `log_to_metric` transformer now support tags expansion similar to Loki sink's labels expansion.
+The `log_to_metric` transformer tag key are now template-able which enables tags expansion.

 authors: titaneric